mmore500/dishtiny/docs/glossary.md

 ## Introspective State

 State describing a cardinal's environmental conditions that can be read, but not written, by the cardinal's virtual CPU.

+## L0, L1, etc. Hereditary Group

+Hierarchical levels of nested hereditary grouping.
+L0 referes to the lowest hierarchical level of hereditary grouping.
+L0 groups are composed of cells.

+If two hierarchical levels of hereditary grouping are defined, the L1 group is the next-highest grouping.
+L1 groups are composed of L0 groups.

+This pattern may continue with the addition of L2, L3, etc. groupings.

+See Hereditary Group.

 ## Module